ishakmohmed/Noted/README.md

 * password: Masteruser975

 [5] Intro: Noted! is a full stack note taking web app using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It has got all the features that you need in a note taking app while being simplistic.
-This app is full-fledged, complete app which means you can make this app as your go-to note taking app from now onwards.
+This app is a full-fledged, complete app which means you can make this app as your go-to note taking app from now onwards.
 It has a JWT authentication and a classic black and white UI.
-You can add/edit/delete note.
+You can add/edit/delete note(s).
-Also, it is mobile responsive and no design library is used to implement this because I used plain CSS to build the UI to improve my CSS skills.
+Also, it is mobile responsive and no design library is used to implement this since I used plain CSS to build the UI to improve my CSS skills.

 [6] Technologies/Features Used:
 * Node.js